dettonville/ansible-utils/docs/x509_certificate_verify.md

         default: null
         type: str

+- country  Expected Country (C) in the certificate's subject.
+If not provided, Country is not validated.
+        default: null
+        type: str

+- email_address  Expected Email Address in the certificate's subject.
+                  If not provided, Email Address is not validated.
+        default: null
+        type: str

 - issuer_path  Path to the issuer (CA) certificate file (PEM or DER format) used to verify the certificate's signature.
                 If this argument is provided, the module will